tmmss1-iscte/WiFiSniffer/README.md

 ## Main
 To run the Wi-Fi sniffer, simply run the 'main.py' file with superuser privileges (```sudo -E python3 main.py```).

-***NOTE:*** The sniffer will only start sniffing if there are at least two wireless interfaces on the sniffer, which means that there is at least one external Wi-Fi dongle connected to the Raspberry Pi.
+***NOTE:*** The sniffer will only start sniffing if there are at least two wireless interfaces on the sniffer, which means that there is at least one external Wi-Fi dongle connected to the sniffer (Raspberry Pi).
 This mechanism was implemented to allow the normal operation of the Raspberry Pi when no Wi-Fi dongle is connected to it, which sometimes was intended during the test phase of this project.

 ### Crontab
 As the sniffer was designed to autonomously perform all its tasks since its boot, instead of executing the 'main.py' script manually, the crontab utility can be used for this purpose.